 Dawn grimaced and shook her head.
-"As you said, Skipper, I will have quite the stories to tell my grandchildren when we get back."
+“As you said, Skipper, I will have quite the stories to tell my grandchildren when we return.”

 Staumpitz nodded.
 “Okay, let's make it so.

-Four hours later the full bridge crew was on duty as Glendower prepared to leave the Tetrarch system.
-Watkins held an open communications link from the Woogie ship, and the two Captains were typing messages back and forth.
+Four hours later, the full bridge crew was on duty as Glendower prepared to leave the Tetrarch system.
+Watkins held an open communications link from the Woogie ship, and the two Captains typed messages back and forth.

 “Have a great time, Exec,” Staumpitz said.

 “I think I will,” she said.
 “See you in six months.
 Don't be late.”